ccapp_logo.png Credentialing

 What if I can't find my supervisor/instructor?

-If you are unable to locate your supervisor or practicum instructor, all individuals wiill be required to conduct a thorough search for your supervisor.
-The office will conduct their own search for your supervisor.
-Most of whom can be located through a google search.
+If you are unable to locate your supervisor or practicum instructor, all individuals will be required to conduct a thorough search for your supervisor.
+The office will conduct its search for your supervisor.
+Most of whom can be located through a Google search.
 If you are still unable to locate the individual(s) use the contact form for further assistance.

 Who can verify my hours?